Infinite-Store/Infinite-Store/README.md

 The loader allows Infinite Store to always be kept up-to-date without re-downloading it every time you want to use it.\
 You can download the Infinite Store loader directly [here](https://github.com/Infinite-Store/Infinite-Store/releases/latest/download/is.luau), or use one of these `loadstring()` loaders:

+### For users

+These loaders are for the latest stable version:

 ```lua
 loadstring(game:HttpGetAsync("https://load.epik.ml/store.lua"))()
 ```